alebecker12/intellectualproperty/README.md

 1º Create an account in the website https://rstudio.cloud/

-2º In the right side of the screen click on the down arrow that is in the right side of the button "New Project"
+2º On the right side of the screen click on the down arrow that is on the right side of the button "New Project"

 3º Click on "New Project from Git Repo"